 Jaclyn Boudreau is brand director at Pacific Legal Foundation.
 Put simply, a brand is a story people believe about your company, and Jaclyn is responsible for making sure it’s a good one.
 To that end, she draws both from the old crafts—art and language—and the new—digital marketing and data.

-Prior to PLF, Jaclyn directed the classical liberal YouTube channel, Learn Liberty.
-She and her team published more than 100 videos a year including several notable collaborations, such as with Dan Carlin, Philip DeFranco, and The Onion.
-In her first year directing the project, Jaclyn doubled Learn Liberty’s student views (18-29 yo) from 400,000 per year to 800,000 per year.
-The channel totaled 36 million views when she moved to PLF in 2017.
+Video was Jaclyn’s first paramour.
+Prior to PLF, she directed a YouTube channel where her team published more than a hundred videos a year, including collaborations with Dan Carlin, Philip DeFranco, Edward Snowden, and The Onion.
+In her first year directing the project, Jaclyn doubled views in their target student demographic.
+The channel totaled thirty-six million views and over two hundred thousand subscribers when she moved to PLF in 2017.

 Her films for PLF have earned laurels from the Los Angeles Independent Film Festival, Austin Film Festival, IMDB’s Top Shorts, and others.
 “Quota” won Atlas Network’s Lights, Camera, Liberty festival.

 Lest other mediums get jealous, Jaclyn has dedicated her training in recent years to design, copywriting, and storytelling.
 She’s been grateful to learn from world-class authorities such as Rhode Island School of Design; Alexandra Taylor, formerly of Saatchi & Saatchi; Will Awdry, formerly of Ogilvy & Mather; and Robert McKee, whose storytelling alumni have 70 Academy Award wins and 250 Academy Award nominations.